-3. When the windings reach the hex cap, begin a second layer atop the first layer.
-Work will now progress up the shaft but the direction of the windings will remain unchanged.
-For example, if the wire was being wound about the bolt in a clockwise fashion on the first layer, the clockwise motion would continue on the second, and all subsequent, layers.
+When the windings reach the hex cap, begin a second layer atop the first layer.
+Work will now progress towards the hex nut but the direction of the windings will remain unchanged.
+For example, if the wire was being wound about the bolt in a clockwise fashion on the first layer, the clockwise motion would continue on the second layer, and all subsequent layers.

-4. When the windings reach the 2 1/4" mark, begin wrapping the third layer, working towards the hex cap.
+When the windings reach the hex nut, begin wrapping the third layer, working towards the hex cap.

 When the third layer is complete, create a center tap by running the magnet wire directly up the shaft of the bolt.
 Extend the wire about a foot beyond the end of the bolt.
 Label this outgoing wire '2.'

 Three layers of wire have been wrapped around the core.
 Before continuing with the fourth layer, the wire was brought back up the length of the bolt's shaft in order to create a center tap.

 Bend the wire back upon itself and run it directly down the shaft of the bolt to the hex cap.
 Label this ingoing wire '3.'

 Bend the wire back upon itself in order to complete the center tap.